BhavyeMathur/goopylib-v1/README.md

 * Added a `get_aspect_ratio()` function to the Image class
 * Fixed bug in Image class with the image undrawing when resized or the internal `img_PIL` changed.
 * Added an option to preserve the aspect ratio of an image while resizing
-* Added an align to image croping to align the image to a certain side/corner
+* Added an align to image cropping to align the image to a certain side/corner

 * Added Errors to the Image class `__init__` function